cultmt616god-ship-it/intelligent-stock-prediction/draft-report.md

 The financial market generates a massive volume of data every second, making it difficult for individual investors to analyze and make timely decisions.
 Existing tools either track prices or offer basic trading, but they rarely combine intelligent forecasting with integrated portfolio management in a single, user‑friendly platform.

-This project presents a Share Market Management and Prediction System that integrates customer profiles, stock data, and predictive analytics into one full‑stack web application.
+This project presents a Stock Analysis & Market Sentiment system that integrates customer profiles, stock data, and predictive analytics into one full‑stack web application.
 The system provides simulated buy/sell transactions, fund and dividend tracking, broker commission management, and an admin monitoring dashboard.
 On the prediction side, an LSTM‑based model (with classical ARIMA and Linear Regression baselines) forecasts future stock trends using historical prices, while a sentiment analysis module aggregates recent financial‑news sentiment to give additional context.
 The backend is implemented in Python using Flask, with a SQLite database and responsive web interfaces, and the prediction outputs are visualised through interactive D3‑based charts and summary widgets on the results page.

 The proposed system is intended for students, researchers, and amateur investors who wish to explore stock prediction and portfolio management in a safe, simulated environment.
 It closes gaps in the literature by embedding forecasting models into an end‑to‑end management workflow with explainable dashboards rather than providing prediction in isolation.